 How to Make Beef Stew With Mushrooms in a Crock Pot

-Last week we had a Stew Challenge on my Facebook's What I Cooked For Dinner Last Night.
+Last week, we had a Stew Challenge on my Facebook page: What I Cooked For Dinner Last Night.
 The idea is for everyone in the group to prepare a favorite stew and share it by submitting a photo.
-I knew I was going to have a busy day and going to play tennis in the evening so I decided to prepare this beef and mushroom stew in a crock pot.
+I knew I would have a busy day and play tennis in the evening so I decided to prepare this beef and mushroom stew in a crock pot.

-I ran out to the market and picked up some ingredients that I like in my stews.
+I ran out to the market and picked up some ingredients I like in my stews.
 It's cold and rainy today so this beef and mushroom stew will be great comfort food.
-As I'm typing this post, I can smell the meat and vegetables cooking.
+While typing this post, I can smell the meat and vegetables cooking.

 I like using a beef chuck roast for beef stews.
-You can also use bottom round roast, top round roast, rump roast but I think chuck provides the best flavors and doesn't dry out as easily.
+You can also use a bottom round roast, top round roast, or rump roast, but I think chuck provides the best flavors and doesn't dry out as easily.

-Check out my beef chart to see exactly where the beef chuck roast comes from.
+Check out my beef chart to see where the beef chuck roast comes from.

-The worse mistake you can make is using a leaner cut of beef like sirloin.
+The worst mistake you can make is using a leaner cut of beef like sirloin.
 You'll end up with sawdust-tasting cardboard chunks of meat that no amount of sauce will save.

 Start With A Sear